Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 Technologies are doomed to obsolescence.
 While many legacy technologies have endured for decades (Fortran, Cobal, R, Python, C, C++), they have all evolved.
 Additionally, many technologies have been eclipsed by better tools.
 Tools tend to be fairly specialized.
 For instance, R isn't the best tool to build large-scaled web applications.
 Don't be so rigid that you devote your personal brand to a particular technology.
 You might find yourself on the scrap-pile with it...
 "Things fall apart."

-We leveraged R for this book.
-It is relatively simplistic on the outside relative to many other languages.
+R is relatively simplistic on the outside relative to many other languages.
 It has a more limited number of data structures, doesn't use scalars, is single-threaded, and tends to avoid standard flow-control.
-It is a little idiosyncratic.
+It is a little peculiar.
 If you have some programming experience with another language you might find yourself having a little difficulty with it.
 If you are new to programming, it is going to look weird.
 This book isn't on programming.
 We are simply writing scripts that piggyback off of programmers that have done a fabulous job of creating a free tool that currently rivals any others in the analytics space ^[Python is the currently the closest rival and is a great tool.
 Julia still hasn't caught on, but has some compelling features].

 Additionally, I recommend using code instead of a point-and-click tool.
 Code demonstrates exactly what you have done and is easy to communicate to anyone with a knowledge of the language.
 It will make your life easier even if it makes it more difficult in the beginning.
 The best thing about R is that there has been a huge user base over the years and there are many resources that you can leverage to learn what it can do.
 Ultimately, the decision on what tool to use needs to be driven by what you want to get out it.
 Are you prototyping or do you need to operationalize your code?
 Are you dealing with huge datasets?
 Do you want something built for speed or comfort?
 I am not going to cover anything about the language in this book.
 There are just too many resources available that will do a better job than me.
 Here are my basic recommendations if you would like to use R:

 1. Get and IDE that you like.
-RStudio is currently the best choice for R for a number of reasons.
+RStudio is currently the best choice for R by a wide margin.
 2. Download R [@R-base].^[https://posit.co/download/rstudio-desktop/] It works on all major platforms and use your favorite search engine to find some free classes on how to use it.
 There are hundreds of how-tos available online.
-You can also purchase any number of books that will teach you how the language works.
+You can also purchase many books that will teach you how the language works.
 My favorite is "Advanced R" [@Wickham2014] and I highly recommend it as a must-have reference book.
 3. Practice it!
 It doesn't take long to get over-the-hump in terms of getting some functional fluency.
 I consider it similar to playing an instrument.
 "Flight of the bumblebee" ^[Flight of the Bumblebee by Rimsky-Korsakov, 1900.
 If you aren't familiar with this song, look it up] doesn't need to be the first song that you learn on piano.
 Start simple and build on your knowledge.
 You will eventually develop an intuitive understanding of what your tool can do.

 It is also important to consider that R does have some drawbacks.

 1. A language won't tell you what you should do.
 It only provides methods to execute functions.
 You still need to understand how to approach and solve your problem.
-R won't help you there.
+R won't help you there unlike statistical tools such as Minitab^[https://www.minitab.com/en-us/].
 2. R can be relatively slow if you don't use it correctly.
 This has to do with how it was constructed ^[R was constructed by Mathematicians and not computer scientists.
 It was created to be easy, not fast.].
 However, there are ways to speed it up significantly.
 Rcpp [@R-Rcpp] is an almost seamless api to C++ that will allow you to build and leverage C++ functions in your R environment.
 It is a highly leveraged and important tool in R world.
-3. R may not be the best choice for operationalizing something that you have built.
+3. R may not be the best choice for putting something into operation.
 Many people prototype with R and then leverage another tool to put the work to use.
+However, there are some great tools for smaller scale web deployments built on the _Shiny_ framework.
 4. It's user base may decline in favor of other tools.
 Python has become more popular in recent years.
 Languages tend to benefit from network effects where the more users that it has, the more features that are built for it.
 User-base size is very important.

 Some of the following sections will demonstrate how the datasets for this book were created.
 I think that this is important to do for a couple of different reasons.